 Lead with something in common.
 Although what you have in common may be obvious, leading with it really works to contextualize the conversation.
 If you have nothing in common, then mention how you found the other person.
 Chances are you found that person on LinkedIn during your research.

 Get to your point fast.
 Don’t beat around the bush.
 Tell the person exactly what your intentions are for the communication.
 In the context of an info interview, the purpose of the call or visit is so you can ask questions about a company or industry.

 Reassure the person that you’re not asking for a favor.
 No one likes being put on the spot.
 If people suspect that you’re going to ask them for a job, they may anticipate having to turn you down.
 Saying no isn’t fun and most people try to avoid it.
 Be firm in your intention that this isn’t a job solicitation.

 Talk about what makes you qualified.
 A lot of desperate people are looking for work.
 Most of them don’t qualify for the positions they apply to, and many people desperately ping others for favors out of a sense of entitlement.
 Show your contact that you’re not one of these people.
 You’re uniquely qualified based on your skills and background.
 You are, in short, very seriously pursuing your career.

 End with a strong call to action with a time limit.
 Put a fence around how long the conversation will last.
 Mention that you need only 10 to 15 minutes of their time.
 Make sure you end the conversation with a clear next step.
-Are you going to call them?
-Are you asking them to pick a time next week?
-Are you asking them to coffee?
+Are you asking him for a phone number?
+Are you asking him to pick a time next week?
+Are you asking him to coffee?